 - Nurture an engaged, active, and loyal customer base that is more likely to buy new product lines and less likely to return items.

 The supply chain is only as robust as the data that feeds into it at the source.
 In retail, granular product attributes can help reduce mountains of unsold inventory in the warehouse.
-The more insight the retailer has into their customer’s preferences and the intent and context behind their choices, the better positioned they’ll be to anticipate demand and eliminate the uncertainty that causes overstocking.
+The more insight the retailer has into their customer’s personal preferences, the better positioned they’ll be to anticipate demand and eliminate the uncertainty that causes overstocking.
 The future of retail is not off-the-shelf, but rather, on-demand.